GoogleChrome/omnitone/README.md

 # Omnitone
-Spatial Audio Decoder in Web Audio API

-## Introduction

 Omnitone is a robust implementation of FOA (first-order ambisonic) decoder written in Web Audio API.
+Its decoding process is based on multiple gain nodes for ambisonic gain matrix and stereo convolutions for HRTF binaural rendering, ensuring the optimum performance.
+(No JS-based audio processing)

 ## Installation